 So what does e-tuning actually achieve?

 If you buy a tuning kit, you won’t be getting a new bike.
 The adverts of some suppliers, suggesting speeds of up to 75 km/h, are theoretical in nature.
 A tuned e-mtb with a normal 250 watt motor can briefly reach a top speed of 60 km/h with a lot of rider effort and on flat terrain.
 For longer periods, a fit amateur rider could achieve 35-50 km/h.

 Legal, illegal, who cares?

-E-bikes with pedal support of up to 25 km/h, a nominal motor power of 250 watts maximum, and a power assist of 6 km/h maximum are categorized legally as normal bicycles; the rider is not subject to any additional rules and regulations.
+E-bikes with pedal support of up to 25 km/h, a nominal motor power of 250 watts maximum, and a power assist of 6 km/h maximum are categorised legally as normal bicycles; the rider is not subject to any additional rules and regulations.
 If the pedal support still functions above 25 km/h, then the bike becomes a so-called low-power bike.
 This needs an insurance number plate and must be registered.
 This last rule will above all make riding a tuned e-bike legally in public spaces as good as impossible.

-Words: Tobias Döring Fotos: Christoph Bayer
+Words: Tobias Döring, Moritz Dittmar Photos: Christoph Bayer